-Multi-Line Dynamic Functions
+Multi-Line Dfns

-The single expression which provides the result of the Dynamic Function may be preceded by any number of assignment statements.
+The single expression which provides the result of the dfn may be preceded by any number of assignment statements.
 Each such statement introduces a name which is local to the function.

-For example in the following, the expressions sum+ and num+ create local variables sum and num.
+For example in the following, the expressions sum + and num + create local variables sum and num.

 '''

-mean←{ A Arithmetic mean
+mean+{ A Arithmetic mean

-sum←+/ω A Sum of elements
+sum++/ω A Sum of elements

-num←pω A Number of elements
+num+ρω A Number of elements

-sum÷num A Mean
+sum+num A Mean

 }

 '''

-Note that Dynamic Functions may be commented in the usual way using A.
+Note that dfns may be commented in the usual way using A.